Microflow/Low-Grid/000-Triangle-Setlist-Handout.md

 [F] Kissed my [C] girl, by the [F] factory [C] wall Dirty old [Dm] town, dirty old [Am] town
 (Slower)  Dirty old [Dm] town, dirty old [Am] town

+# A

+## Streams of Misty Dew

+### by Shane MacGowan and the Pogues

+Last night as I slept

+I dreamt I met with Behan

+I shook him by the hand and we passed the time of day

+When questioned on his views

+On the crux of life's philosophies

+He had but these few clear and simple words to say

+I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of whiskey are flowing

+I have cursed, bled and sworn

+Jumped bail and landed up in jail

+Life has often tried to stretch me

+But the rope always was slack

+And now that I've a pile

+I'll go down to the Chelsea

+I'll walk in on my feet

+But I'll leave there on my back

+Because I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of whiskey are flowing

+Oh the words that he spoke

+Seemed the wisest of philosophies

+There's nothing ever gained

+By a wet thing called a tear

+When the world is too dark

+And I need the light inside of me

+I'll walk into a bar

+And drink fifteen pints of beer

+Because I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of whiskey are flowing

+I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of whiskey are flowing

+Where streams of whiskey are flowing

+Where streams of whiskey are flowing

+~O~

+###  Streams of Mythic Dew / Misty Dew / Mists and Dew

+Last night as I slept

+I dreamt I met with Laozi

+I shook him by the hand and we passed the time of day

+When questioned on his views

+On the crux of life's philosophies

+He had but these few clear and simple words to say

+I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of mythic dew are flowing

+I have cursed, bled and sworn

+Jumped bail and landed up in jail

+Life has often tried to stretch me

+But the rope always was slack

+And now that I've a hunch

+I'll go down to the Chelsea

+I'll walk in on my feet

+But I'll leave there free in spirit

+Because I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of mythic dew are flowing

+Oh the words that he spoke

+Seemed the wisest of philosophies

+There's nothing ever gained

+By a wet thing called a tear

+When the world is too dark

+And I need the light inside of me

+I'll walk by a glade

+And commune with fifteen wild grown trees

+I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of mythic dew are flowing

+I am going, I am going

+Any which way the wind may be blowing

+I am going, I am going

+Where streams of mythic dew are flowing

+Where streams of mythic dew are flowing

+Where streams of mythic dew are flowing

 # 1